angel-721/angel-721/README.md

 # Hello! 👋

-- B.S in Software Engineering from Utah Tech University
+- B.S. in Software Engineering from Utah Tech University
-- Upcoming M.Eng.
-Computer Science at Lehigh University
+- First year M.Eng.
+Computer Science student at Lehigh University
-- develops virtual reality classroom experiences for Utah Tech Online
+- Develops virtual reality classroom experiences for Utah Tech Online
 <!--- Don't be surprised if you see many repos with a martial arts theme-->